 - Limit time in front of a TV, game, or computer screen to 1-2 hours per day.
-If your child is under two years old, avoid screen time.
+If your child is under 2 years old, avoid screen time.

 Counseling and Support

-- Consider a weight-loss program and/or counseling.
+- A weight-loss program and active video gaming.
+Your child may also be referred to a therapist.
 This type of support may give your child insight into losing weight.
 Therapy that includes the whole family may also be helpful.